A Survey on Graph Neural Networks and Graph Transformers in Computer Vision: A Task-Oriented Perspective: Background and Categorization

 \subsubsection{New GNN Techniques}

 \textbf{Deeper GNNs.} A few recent works~\cite{xu2018representation,li2019deepgcns,rong2020dropedge} delve into building deep GCNs for a variety of basic graph-oriented tasks, such as node prediction and link prediction.
-DeepGCNs~\cite{li2019deepgcns} introduce commonly used concepts in CNNs---residual connections, dense connections, and dilated convolutions---to make GCNs go deeper as CNNs.
-By doing so, they could implement a 56-layer GCN for point cloud semantic segmentation.
-Rong~\emph{et al.}~\cite{rong2020dropedge} propose the DropEdge training strategy to alleviate the over-fitting and over-smoothing problems of deep GCNs.
-Technically, DropEdge randomly drops out certain proportion of edges of the input graph for each training iteration.
-Moreover, Li~\emph{et al.}~\cite{li2021training} systemically investigate the effects of reversible connections, group convolutions, weight tying, and equilibrium models for improving the memory and parameter efficiency of GNNs, empirically revealing that combining reversible connections with deep network architectures could enable the training of extremely deep and wide GNNs (1001 layers with 80 channels each and 448 layers with 224 channels each).
+DeepGCNs~\cite{li2019deepgcns} introduce commonly used concepts in CNNs, \emph{i.e.,} residual connections, dense connections, and dilated convolutions, to make GCNs go deeper as CNNs, such as a 56-layer GCN for point cloud semantic segmentation.
+To alleviate the over-fitting and over-smoothing problems of deep GCNs, DropEdge~\cite{rong2020dropedge} proposes to randomly drop out a certain proportion of edges of the input graph for each training iteration.
+Moreover, Li~\emph{et al.}~\cite{li2021training} systemically investigate the effects of reversible connections, group convolutions, weight tying, and equilibrium models for improving the memory and parameter efficiency of GNNs, empirically revealing that combining reversible connections with deep network architectures could enable the training of extremely deep and wide GNNs, such as 1001 layers with 80 channels each and 448 layers with 224 channels each.

 \textbf{Graph Pooling.} Graph pooling is a critical operation for modern GNN architectures.
-Inspired by the traditional CNN-based pooling, most approaches formulate graph pooling as a cluster assignment problem, extending the idea of local patches in regular grids to graphs.
-Defferrard~\emph{et al.}~\cite{defferrard2016convolutional} achieve graph Pooling with pre-defined subgraphs produced by a graphcut algorithm.
-Ying~\emph{et al.}~\cite{ying2018hierarchical} propose a differentiable graph pooling module, named DIFFPOOL, that can generate hierarchical representations of graphs and can be combined with various GNN architectures in an end-to-end fashion.
-Mao~\emph{et al.}~\cite{ma2019graph} introduce EigenPooling, which incorporates node features and local structures to obtain better assignment matrices.
-Gao~\etal~\cite{gao2019graph} present a U-shaped architecture, termed Graph U-Nets, to implement pooling and up-sampling operations for GNNs.
+Inspired by the traditional CNN-based pooling, existing methods typically formulate graph pooling as a cluster assignment problem and explore the concept of local patches in the context of graphical structures.
+Defferrard~\emph{et al.}~\cite{defferrard2016convolutional} achieve pooling with pre-defined subgraphs produced by a graph cut algorithm.
+DiffPool~\cite{ying2018hierarchical} is a differentiable graph pooling module capable of generating hierarchical graph representations, seamlessly integrating with various GNN architectures in an end-to-end manner.
+EigenPooling~\cite{ma2019graph} incorporates node features and local structures to obtain better assignment matrices.
+Graph U-Nets~\etal~\cite{gao2019graph} presents a U-shaped architecture to implement pooling and up-sampling operations for GNNs.